-Response: We were going to add this sentence at the end of the paragraph, but realized that it would be redundant with our 1st sentence of the 2nd paragraph.
+Response: We considered adding this sentence at the end of the paragraph as suggested by this reviewer.
+However, we feel that it would be redundant with our 1st sentence of the 2nd paragraph and, thus, think it is best not to add such a sentence.
 Is the methodology appropriate to address the objectives of the study?
 Is there sufficient detail provided to enable readers to replicate the study?
 If not, please explain.: Yes, the methods are appropriate to meet the objectives of the study.
 I will also point out the it is nice to be able to use data from a study that doesn't specifically target this species (TFM treatments in the Great Chazy River) to give insight on their population characteristics.
 Are the statistical analyses (if required) appropriate for the data and correctly applied?
 If not, please explain.: Yes, I did not review the original submission but I did read the comments from the first review.
 The changes made to the statistical analysis are appropriate and improved the manuscript considerably.
 No other changes are necessary.
 Are the results, tables, and figures presented in a clear and organized fashion?
 If not, please explain.: Yes, no changes are suggested for results, tables, and figures.
 Does the discussion adequately explain the major findings of the study, draw conclusions that are supported by the data, and integrate the findings within the broader literature on the topic?
 If not, please explain.: Yes, the discussion does a good job at drawing conclusions that are supported by the data and integrated into the the broader literature.
 Are the implications of the work clearly stated and appropriate?
 If not, please explain.: Yes, the authors do an excellent job at linking their results to the TFM treatments and how their growth and maturity could be affected by the current 4+ year rotation for treatments.

 Given the scope of the study, the depth and breadth of the analyses, and its utility to the readership of the journal, this manuscript is best suited for publication as a: Management brief.
 This manuscript describes an initial or small-scale assessment of new techniques or observations, policy changes, or management actions specific to a narrow range of species or systems.
 Reviewer: 3 Recommendation: Reconsider following revision.
 This manuscript should be re-evaluated for acceptance after consideration of the changes suggested by the review team.
 Comments: Introduction: Line 44.
 Other than the Quist and Isermann endorsement, and that Stonecats are generally understudied, why is it important to provide the information sought in this study?
 Reading through the Introduction, there is limited sense of how this information will really be used to further conservation and management of these particular populations.

-Response: We can appreciate that for some, results have to be linked to an action and perhaps that is a benchmark.
-For some of us, we think the results have value for management because the new information can inform future actions.
-We have added text in the Abstract, Introduction, and Discussion addressing this concern.
+Response: As noted elsewhere in our responses, we have worked to bolster the relations to fisheries management of our work.
+We do not tie our results, however, to a specific management action and we don’t think that that should be the benchmark for publication.
+As noted in the Quist and Isermann citation, and as general knowledge in the profession, we need an understanding of the rate parameters for a species to be able to actively manage it.
+Size, growth, and age-at-maturity are three of those parameters that we address in our revised manuscript.
+While we cannot say that our results will lead to a specific action, we feel that by providing this information, managers of Stonecat in Vermont and elsewhere will have a foundation of knowledge on which to base future management actions.